Rory Gilmore

 Lorelai Leigh "Rory" Gilmore is a fictional character from the WB/CW television series Gilmore Girls portrayed by Alexis Bledel.
-She first appeared in the pilot episode of the series on October 5, 2000 and appeared in every episode until the series finale on May 15, 2007.
-Bledel's performance throughout the series' run earned her a Young Artist Award, a Family Television Award and two Teen Choice Awards.
+She first appeared in the pilot episode of the series in 2000 and appeared in every episode until the series finale in 2007.
+Bledel's performance on the show earned her a Young Artist Award, a Family Television Award and two Teen Choice Awards.
 She also received nominations for an ALMA Award, a Satellite Award, and a Saturn Award.

 Background

-Rory is the only daughter of Lorelai Gilmore, and the first-born daughter of Christopher Hayden.
-She was born October 8, 1984 in Hartford, Connecticut, at 4:03 am.
-Every year at that exact time, Lorelai wakes Rory up to tell her the story of her birth.
+Rory is the only daughter of Lorelai Gilmore and the first-born daughter of Christopher Hayden.
+She was born October 8, 1984, in Hartford, Connecticut, at 4:03 am.
+Every year at that exact time, Lorelai wakes Rory to tell her the story of her birth.
 Because Lorelai gave birth to Rory when she was only sixteen, the two are more like friends than mother and daughter.
 Rory shares her mother's taste in junk food, coffee, movies, music, and much more.
 She spent her first months living with her mother at her grandparents' mansion until her mother ran away.
-The rest of her childhood she spent in the Independence Inn in Stars Hollow where her mother worked originally as a maid.
-The two lived in the potting shed behind the inn where Jackson's cousin Rune lived in later seasons.
+She spent the rest of her childhood in the Independence Inn in Stars Hollow, where her mother initially worked as a maid.
+The two lived in the potting shed behind the inn, where Jackson's cousin, Rune, lived in later seasons.
 Eventually, Lorelai was able to buy a nice house where Rory spent her adolescent years.
-Rory did not have much contact with her grandparents until she started to attend Chilton.
+Rory had infrequent contact with her grandparents until she started attending Chilton, with dialogue implying she only saw them occasionally for holidays, but eventually grew very close to them.